-Under the oversight of our Board, we have taken a number of steps to enhance our corporate governance profile not only to ensure continued compliance with the Exchange Act, the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), the Dodd-Frank Wall Street Reform and Consumer Protection Act, related regulations, the rules of the SEC and the listing standards of the NYSE, but also to reflect best practices as informed by the policies of other public companies, recommendations of our outside advisors and guidelines of our stockholders and stockholder advisory firms.
+Under the oversight of our Board, we have taken a number of steps to enhance our corporate governance profile not only to ensure continued compliance with the Exchange Act, the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), the Dodd-Frank Wall Street Reform Consumer Protection Act. regulations, the rules of the SEC and the listing standards of the NYSE, but also to reflect best practices as informed by the policies of other public companies, recommendations of our outside advisors and auidelines of our stockholders and stockholder advisory firms.

-Our website includes information about our corporate governance policies and practices, including our Code of Conduct; Code of Ethics for the Chief Executive Officer and Senior Financial Officers; Corporate Governance Guidelines (our "Governance Guidelines"); Independence Standards; Charters for the Audit Committee, the Compensation and Executive Personnel Committee (the "Compensation Committee"), and the Governance and Social Responsibility Committee (the "Governance Committee"); and the Audit Committee Complaint Procedures for Accounting and Auditing Matters.
+Our website includes information about our corporate governance policies and practices, including our Code of Conduct; Code of Ethics for the Chief Executive Officer and Senior Financial Officers; Corporate Governance Guidelines (our "Governance Guidelines"): Independence Standards: Charters for the Audit Committee, the Compensation and Executive Personnel Committee (the "Compensation Committee"), and the Governance and Social Responsibility Committee (the "Governance Committee"); and the Audit Committee Complaint Procedures for Accounting and Auditing Matters.
 Our website also includes copies of our Amended and Restated Certificate of Incorporation and our Bylaws.
-Stockholders may access this information by going to the "Corporate Governance" section of the "Investors" tab of our website at www.averydennison.com.
+Stockholders may access this information by going to the Governance" section of "Corporate "Investors" tab οf our website www.averydennison.com.